TonyDeRosia/evennia-minimud/README.md

     npc.db.ai_script = "scripts.example_ai.patrol_ai"

+You can also attach full Script typeclasses to mobs.
+After selecting languages in the mob builder you will be prompted for a script path such as ``scripts.bandit_ai.BanditAI``.
+When saved as a prototype this is stored under ``scripts`` and automatically started when the mob spawns.

 ### Trigger Syntax

 NPC triggers use a dictionary mapping events to one or more reaction entries.
 A